Kilominior/Polite-Touch-Better/README.md

-# Polite Touch Permitted 非诚勿触
+# Polite Touch Better 非诚勿触

 A game developed by myself (except of some art resources, thanks to Wu my partner) with **unity 2021.3.7f1c1**.